Xolaider/beautiful-ethereum-address/README.md

 Write your characters on line 23 and run the script.

 Note that each additional character increases search time by 16 times.

+This is very low-productive, if you need to find more than 6 symbols, you can use https://github.com/johguse/profanity